Welcome

 This article has covered the following key knowledge points:

-• VAT is not charged on most residential sales, but sales of "new" residential dwellings are zero-rated (allowing input VAT recovery).
+• VAT is not charged on most residential sales, but sales (or first grants of major interests) of “new” residential dwellings by the person who constructed them are zero‑rated, enabling input VAT recovery on construction and related costs.

-• Commercial property transactions are usually exempt, but VAT is charged if the property is new (less than 3 years old) or the seller/landlord has exercised the option to tax.
+• Commercial property transactions are usually exempt, but VAT is charged if the freehold is “new” (less than 3 years old, standard‑rated) or the owner has exercised the option to tax (which converts supplies into standard‑rated).

 Key Terms and Concepts